 The idea that walking can help you control your blood pressure may have you thinking there must be a catch.
 If it was easy to lower your blood pressure doing what you do every day, then why do so many people have trouble lowering their blood pressure?
 Strolling through the parking lot at the grocery store may not be enough to get your heart rate up and improve your blood pressure.
 In order to really benefit from exercise, you need to reach a “moderate-intensity” exercise level will elevate your heart rate and increase your breathing rate.
 Here’s a guide from Pacer on how fast you should walk for fitness!

 The CDC and other organizations recommend getting 30 minutes of moderate activity almost every day.
 However, this doesn’t mean you should immediately aim for 30 minutes a day if you’ve been inactive for a while.
-A walking routine for beginners can help you safely build up your endurance.
-If you are new to exercise, these tips can help you decide when you have reached a moderate level of exercise.
+For additional benefits, the CDC recommends an extra 30 minutes daily (1 hour a day, 5 days a week or 300 minutes per week).
+How much you should be walking depends on your fitness level, general health and other factors.

 - Your breathing rate should increase during exercise.